Old Idaho State Penitentiary: Prison buildings

 The Women's Ward dormitory (1920) was built out of necessity.
 Prior to its completion, the women moved into the warden's old house in 1905.
 Previously women did not have separate quarters and several scandals forced their relocation.
 Male inmates built a wall around the old warden's home in 1906 to serve as a separate facility for women.
 This building had seven two-person cells, a central day room, kitchen, and bathroom facilities.
 This building held the infamous Lyda Southard.

 Built by inmates, the Multipurpose Building (1923) served as a shirt factory, shoe shop, bakery, license plate shop, laundry, hobby room, loafing room, and housed the communal showers.

 Solitary confinement consisted of two sections.
 The first, built in the early 1920s, was the Cooler.
 Although built for solitary confinement, each cell contained 4–6 men.
 The second section, known as Siberia, was built in 1926 and housed twelve 3 × 8 ft cells, with one inmate per cell.

 Cell House 4 (1952) was the largest and most modern cell house at the penitentiary.
 Some inmates painted their cells and left drawings on the walls that can be seen today.

 Cell House 5 (1954) was maximum security where the most unruly and violent offenders stayed.
 This building also served as a permanent place of solitary confinement.
 It includes a built-in gallows and "Death Row."

 Although not a building, there is also an outdoor recreational area that is now the Idaho Botanical Gardens where inmates boxed and played baseball, basketball, handball, tennis, horseshoes, and football.
 The baseball, and later softball, team was named The Outlaws and frequently played teams from across the Treasure Valley.
 A baseball stadium was located in what is now referred to as "Outlaw Field" where the Botanical Gardens hosts outdoor concerts.
 The prison cemetery is located in the Botanical Gardens.

 Museum and Historical Society

 The site was placed on the National Register of Historic Places in 1973 for its significance as a Territorial Prison.
 The site currently contains the buildings and cell houses with exhibits, the Idaho Merci Train boxcar, and the J. Curtis Earl Memorial Exhibit, all managed by the Idaho State Historical Society.

 In late 1999, J.C.
 Earl donated his personal collection of historic arms and military memorabilia to the state of Idaho.
 These items were placed on exhibition in 2001 as the J. Curtis Earl Memorial Exhibit at the Old Idaho Penitentiary.
 They range from the Bronze Age to those used today for sport, law enforcement, and military purposes.
-The Luristan Bronze collection dates to about 1000-650 BC.
+The Luristan Bronze collection dates to about 1000–650 BC.

 In popular culture

+The prison has become a popular site for ghost hunters.
 The Travel Channel's television show Destination Fear filmed at the location for the thirteenth episode of their second season.
+Ghost Adventures investigated the Old Idaho State Penitentiary for the eighth episode of their first season.

+The Idaho State Historical Society also produces a podcast "Behind Gray Walls," which tells the stories of individual inmates.